ismailgunayy/frontend-masters-progress/deep-javascript-foundations-v3/README.md

   - **new** keyword Binding

-    - There are 4 thing that `new` keyword does under the hood
+    - There are 4 things that `new` keyword does under the hood

       - Creates a brand new empty object
       - Links that object to another object